bishopZ/Frame.js/readme.md

 A Note about Naming
 ----------------

 A capitalized first letter in Javascript often indicates a class rather than an object.
-While Frame is an object, it works much like a class, and plays an important enough role that we elected for the name Frame() rather than frame().
+While Frame is an object, it works much like a class, and can play an important enough role in JS application design that we elected for the name Frame() rather than frame().

 License